-Located 2 kilometers from Xingping Ancient Town, Xingping Fishing Village is a small village hidden among the surrounding mountains.
+Located 25 kilometers northeast of Yangshuo, Xingping Fishing Village is a small village along the Li River.
 Established in 1506 in the Ming Dynasty, the fishing village went through the Ming and Qing Dynasties War, the Sino-Japanese War, China's War of Liberation, and the Cultural Revolution, yet still retains its original character.
 It's truly a valuable historical treasure.

 Classic Karst Scenery

 The hills around the fishing village boast some of the best natural scenery in the Yangshuo area.

 On the opposite bank of the Li River the strangely-shaped hills look like a Chinese landscape painting, notably Liyu (Carp) Hill, Jinwa (Golden Tile) Hill, Daojian (Knife and Sword) Hill and Bijia (Pen Holder) Hill.
 At the back of the fishing village there are seven hills encircling it, as if they are guards protecting the small village.

 In the past Xingping Fishing Village was an ordinary place, like many other small villages along the Li River little known by people from outside.
 However, in 1998 Former US President Bill Clinton and his wife Hillary Clinton paid a visit to Guilin.